bi3mer/game-library/README.md

 ![](media/example.png)

 Hi, this is a tool to make it easy to download and play my games.
 I currently only support MacOS and Windows, but will, one day, support Linux.
-I recommend that you download from the releases if you are interesting.
+I recommend downloading from the releases if you are interested.

 ## Building Locally